2026 Tested Ways to Rip Blu-ray to ISO on Mac & Windows: 1:1 Backup & Decryption

 How to rip a Blu-ray to ISO for free?

-There is no all-in-one free tool that can decrypt and create an ISO simultaneously.
-The most reliable free method is a two-step workaround: use MakeMKV to decrypt the disc to a folder, and then use ImgBurn to build that folder into an ISO file.
+There is no all-in-one free tool that decrypts and creates an ISO in a single pass.
+The most reliable free method is a two-step workaround: use MakeMKV to decrypt the disc to a BDMV folder, then use ImgBurn to build that folder into an ISO.
+Two caveats to keep in mind: ImgBurn is a legacy Windows-only tool (last updated in 2013), so Mac users cannot use it and are better served by a maintained cross-platform option; and you have to manually set the file system to UDF 2.50, or the resulting image will not read as Blu-ray.

 The ripping time varies depending on disc size, optical drive speed, computer performance, and software settings.
 In our tests on Windows 11, using Buffalo BRUHD-PU3 external drive with GPU acceleration enabled, a 3-hour Blu-ray movie were ripped to an ISO in about 15 minutes with tools like DVDFab Blu-ray Copy.
 Using the MakeMKV + ImgBurn method took about 40 minutes.